ramanawithu/geeksforgeeks_articles/README.md

 ##Why I am not active on Geeksforgeeks or other platforms?

 Content preparation & proof reading (self) is time consuming.
 Each post used to take atleast 2-3 hours.
-I used my travel time in the past to prepare content for the published posts.
+In the past I prepared content during travel time.
 These days, I am staying near to work location.
 Apart from keeping abreast of technology, learning new algorithms/problem solving techniques, I am focused on other career priorities - *databases & data stores, data visualization, highly concurrent systems & content marketing platforms in specific.*

 --------------------------